Live Well Streator

 Volunteers and community leaders from Streator and surrounding areas created the Live Well Streator initiative in March 2018 with collaboration from OSF HealthCare.
 Together, they are partnering to create a sustainable movement that will support the improvement of the health, wellness and strength of the community.

-The Live Well Streator steering committee is comprised of nine individuals from diverse backgrounds and Ellen Vogel, with OSF HealthCare, who serves as the program facilitator.
+The Live Well Streator steering committee is comprised of twelve individuals from diverse backgrounds and Ellen Vogel, with OSF HealthCare, who serves as the program facilitator.

 - Janette Strabala (chair), Heritage Operations Group